COPYRIGHTS AND DUPLICATION

 A similar situation could arise in the classroom, especially if you are dealing with low-income families who may prefer to spend their limited cash on things other than the lesson packet.
 As a teacher, our recommendation is that you purchase four or five DIRECTIONS™ packets and keep them as classroom supplies when dealing with a limited cash supply of your students.
 Each of the lessons would be cut in one of the four or five sizes available.
 The entire packet would remain in the classroom.
 Of course, this does deny the student the ability to have their own supplies.

 Here's very important notice for teachers: As sewists, we tend to believe that all sewing should be free for everyone all the time.
 Now, you KNOW this simply isn't true, just look at the last bill you got from your favorite fabric store.
 But that doesn't prevent us from thinking that no one else is willing to pay for patterns and lessons.
 Go figure, eh?
-The important thing here is that you consiously prevent yourself from making money decisions for your student's family!
+The important thing here is that you consciously prevent yourself from making money decisions for your student's family!
 How rude of you!
 They are allowed to choose what to spend their money on and it is quite wrong of you to [ Ass/U/Me ] that they are unwilling or unable to make their own decisions.

 KEEPING IT STRAIGHT

 We will continue to provide you with the best learning materials, and keep the cost low enough that you will be able to buy lesson packs for everyone in your family or classroom instead of resorting to copyright infringement.
 Our discounts for multiple sewing lessons for kids packets are generous and we ship promptly, even overnight if necessary.
-Every product's pricing and description page has a chart of discounted pricing for buying muliple copies.
+Every product's pricing and description page has a chart of discounted pricing for buying multiple copies.
 Considering the sixty-plus pages of educational materials in every packet, copying is more effort than buying!